A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \sys{DISE}{9031466}{2020} is an in-memory, distributed RDF store that conceptualizes an RDF graph as a 3-dimensional binary tensor, similar to local approaches such as BitMat; however, physical representation and storage is based on dictionary encoded triples.
 Partitioning is based on slicing the tensor, which is equivalent to a triple-based partitioning.
 Joins are evaluated starting with the triple pattern with the fewest variables.
 SPARQL queries are supported through the Jena (ARQ) query library and evaluated using Spark.

-\sys{DP2RPQ}{WangWXYLW20}{2020} is an RDF store based on a distributed graph processing framework with support for regular path queries (RPQs), which form the core of SPARQL's property paths.
+\sys{DP2RPQ}{WangWXYLW20}{2020} is an RDF store built on a distributed graph processing framework with support for regular path queries (RPQs), which form the core of SPARQL's property paths.
 Unlike the standard RPQ semantics, the evaluation returns the ``provenance'' of the path, defined to be the subgraph induced by matching paths.
 Automata are used to represent the states and the potential transitions of paths while evaluating the RPQ, and are thus used to guide a navigation-based evaluation of the RPQ implemented by passing messages between nodes in the framework.
 Optimizations include methods to filter nodes and edges that cannot participate in the solutions to the RPQ, compression techniques on messages, as well as techniques to combine multiple messages into one.
-The system is implemented on top of Spark's GraphX framework.
+DP2RPQ is implemented on Spark's GraphX.

 \sys{Triag}{NaackeC20}{2020} is a distributed RDF store that optimizes for triangle-based (sub)-patterns in queries.
 Two types of triangular RDF subgraphs are extracted using Spark: cyclic ones (e.g., $(a,p,b),(b,q,c),(c,r,a)$) and (directed) acyclic ones (e.g., $(a,p,b),(b,q,c),(a,r,c)$).
-The predicates of these triangular subgraphs are extracted, ordered, hashed, and indexed in a distributed hash table using the predicate-based hash as key and the three nodes (e.g., $a,b,c$) as value.
-An encoding is used to ensure that the ordering of predicates is canonical for the pattern (assuming that nodes are variables) and that the subgraph can be reconstructed from the node ordering, even when some predicates are the same.
+The predicates of such subgraphs are extracted, ordered, hashed, and indexed in a distributed hash table using the predicate-based hash as key and the three nodes (e.g., $a,b,c$) as value.
+An encoding is used to ensure that the ordering of predicates is canonical for the pattern (assuming that nodes are variables) and that the subgraph can be reconstructed from the node ordering.
 Parallel versions of hash joins and nested loop joins are supported, where triangular subqueries can be pushed to the custom index.
 Queries are executed over Spark.
 Support for inferencing is also described.